YangPiCui/3DPrinterCalibrationAndTuning/README.md

 # 3DPrinterCalibrationAndTuning
-Below instructions are based on the Doogell Vega 3D printer and the Cura Slicer.
+Instructions are based on the Doogell Vega 3D printer and the Cura Slicer.

-temporary value = 0.1;  //comments
+a temporary value = 0.1;  //comments
-> permanent value = 0.2;
+> a permanent value = 0.2;

-> Filament Material = Generic PLA;
+> Filament Diameter = 1.75mm;

 ## 0. Calibrate Printer and Fix Independent Slicer Parameters